Everything you need to know...

 GCSE English and Maths C (Grade 4) or equivalent.

-For international applicants IELTS 7.0 with no components below 6.5.
+For international applicants IELTS 7.0 with no components below 6.0.
 Applicants must have a good command of written and spoken English on entry to the course.
 Please note, upon successful completion of the course graduates are eligible for registration with the Health Care and Professions Council.
 At point of registration, for international applicants IELTS must reveal no components below 6.5.

 Helping your application succeed